Make-School-Courses/MOB-2.2-Game-Development/Lessons/08-SceneKit/Lesson.md

 - **◆**: Total draw calls per frame.
 The total amount of visible objects drawn per single frame.
 Lights affecting objects can increase this number.

-- **(square)**: Total polygons per frame.
+- **(triangle)**: Total polygons per frame.
 Total amount of polygons used to draw a single frame for all the visible geometry.

 - **✸**: Total visible light sources.
 It's recommended to not use more than 3 light sources at a time.